csee4840guide/csee4840guide.github.io/modelsim.md

 run 100 ns
 ```

+## Re-running Simulation

+If you make a change and want to run the testbench again, you can do so without
+closing and reopening ModelSim.
+Simply hit the up arrow in the command window
+at the bottom.
+You should see a line appear that says something like
+`do run_simulation_script.do`.
+Hit enter, and the simulation will run again.

 ## General Advice for Debugging via Simulation

 Debugging hardware is a difficult and time-consuming process.
 Expect to spend